We see hundreds of food recalls every year. Many lead to illnesses. Some are quite serious. Some lead to people being hospitalized or even dying.

 - Get the free Food Recalls & Alerts app to get recall notifications all in one place on your phone.
 It includes FDA, USDA and pet food recalls.
 It’s by SmartAddress, Inc. You can request real-time alerts to your phone, or just check the app recall list as often as you’d like.

 Another free app is FoodKeeper.
 But it’s not good at notifications.
 When you open the app, go to the little “i” in the circle on the bottom right side.
 The “recalls” tab listing all of the food recalls for the last year from the FDA and USDA.
 (You can also filter by date.)

 The latest recalls are also listed on the website, https://www.foodsafety.gov/recalls-and-outbreaks.
 The FoodKeeper service was developed by the USDA’s Food Safety and Inspection Service, with Cornell University and the Food Marketing Institute.

-- If you don’t want to sign up for all food recall notifications from the FDA and USDA, but perhaps just those involving Salmonella, E. coli or Listeria, or certain undeclared allergens (like peanuts or wheat), then set up news alerts with those keywords through Google or another search engine to be delivered to your email daily or in real time.
+- If you don’t want to sign up for all food recalls, but perhaps just those involving Salmonella, E. coli or Listeria, or certain undeclared allergens (like peanuts or wheat), then set up Google news alerts with those keywords to be delivered to your email daily or in real time.

-- Pay attention to some type of national news, whether it’s a TV broadcast, a newspaper or an email summary of the day’s headlines.
+- Pay attention to some type of national news, whether it’s a TV broadcast, a newspaper, an email summary of the day’s headlines

 Remember that if a food is recalled for Salmonella or another harmful bacteria on or in food, it often can be killed by cooking it thoroughly.
 But you still should NOT use recalled food just because you’re cooking it.
 Also, rinsing produce can help remove pesticide residue and some germs, but it won’t kill bacteria such as Salmonella, Listeria or E. coli.